grafana/alloy/docs/sources/reference/components/otelcol/otelcol.auth.bearer.md

 `scheme` | `string` | Authentication scheme name.                      | "Bearer" | no

 When sending the token, the value of `scheme` is prepended to the `token` value.
 The string is then sent out as either a header (in case of HTTP) or as metadata (in case of gRPC).
+If we are using file for storing the token we can refer the value of `token` using `local.file`

 ## Blocks